Canon P Review: The Best Value LTM Rangefinder?

 If you are looking for value, 50mm lenses are still the most affordable entry point.

-• The Canon 50mm f/1.4: Often called the "Japanese Summilux," this lens is legendary for its rendering and speed.
+• The Canon 50mm f/1.4 LTM: Often called the "Japanese Summilux," this lens is legendary for its rendering and speed.

-• The Canon 50mm f/1.8: A bit smaller and more compact, but just as capable.
+• The Canon 50mm f/1.8 LTM: A bit smaller and more compact, but just as capable.
 Both are amazing lenses that feel great in the hand and deliver super nice, characterful pictures without breaking the bank (yet).

 A Warning: Watch the Rear Element

-While the LTM mount is universal, the Canon P's internal design is not.
+While the M39 screw mount is universal, the Canon P's internal design is not.
 You need to be extremely cautious with certain wide-angle lenses, such as the Russian Jupiter-12 (35mm) or any other lenses with a large, protruding rear element.

 Because of the way the light baffles and the metal shutter are positioned in the Canon P, these lenses can physically hit the internals.